Grails-Plugin-Consortium/grails-cxf/README.markdown

 The Grails Cxf plugin makes exposing classes (services and endpoints) as SOAP web services easy and painless.
 Since version 1.0.0, it has been rewritten and enhanced to support more features including the migration to grails 2.x.

 The current cxf version is [2.6.2](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310511&styleName=Html&Create=Create&version=12321668)

+New in 1.1.0 is the ability to define custom names and addressing for the services as well as the ability to wire via a single annotation instead of multiple static properties.

 Some new things as of version 1.0.0 are as follows: